Bright, Cool and Breezy Saturday | WABI TV5

 From the WABI-TV5 & CW Forecast Center:

-The strong cold front that brought an abrupt end to our mid summer-like conditions earlier today will continue to move off well to our south tonight and Saturday.
-The brisk northwest breeze that ushered the much cooler airmass into our region this afternoon will slowly die off tonight and that along with clear skies will allow temps to dip into the mid 30s to low 40s by daybreak tomorrow.
-Skies will be bright and temps will be slightly cooler than normal Saturday as high pressure currently centered over west central Quebec builds southeast towards New England for the start of the weekend.
-As the high swings across New England Sunday the skies will be bright and the wind will be much lighter than it will be Saturday and that along with seasonable temps in the 60s to near 70 will make for a pleasant second half of the weekend.
+The strong cold front that brought an abrupt end to our Mid-Summer-like conditions Friday is now located well south of New England.
+The brisk northwest breeze that ushered the much cooler airmass into our region Friday afternoon will redevelop today.
+Skies will be bright and temps will be slightly cooler than normal today as high pressure currently centered over west central Quebec builds southeast towards New England for the start of the weekend.
+As the high swings across New England Sunday the skies will be bright and the wind will be much lighter than it will be today and that along with seasonable temps in the 60s to near 70 will make for a pleasant second half of the weekend.
 An approaching storm will likely bring rain showers and cooler temps back to the Pine Tree State as the workweek begins Monday.

-Tonight: Partly to mostly clear, with a northwest breeze diminishing to 5 to 10 mph and low temps in the mid 30s to low 40s.

 Saturday: Mostly sunny and breezy, with a northwest wind between 10 and 20 mph and high temps in the upper 50s north to mid 60s south.